tesseract-ocr/tessdoc/Home.md

 ## Windows

-Installer for Windows for Tesseract 3.05 and Tesseract 4 are available from [Tesseract at UB Mannheim](https://github.com/UB-Mannheim/tesseract/wiki).
+Installer for Windows for Tesseract 3.05, Tesseract 4 and development version 5.00 Alpha are available from [Tesseract at UB Mannheim](https://github.com/UB-Mannheim/tesseract/wiki).
 These include the training tools.
 Both 32-bit and 64-bit installers are available.

 An installer for the **OLD version 3.02** is available for Windows from our [download](Downloads) page.
 This includes the English training data.
 If you want to use another language, [download the appropriate training data]( https://github.com/tesseract-ocr/tesseract/wiki/Data-Files), unpack it using [7-zip](http://www.7-zip.org), and copy the .traineddata file into the 'tessdata' directory, probably `C:\Program Files\Tesseract-OCR\tessdata`.